hieuvo218/ML_232/README.md

 ## Setup and Installation
 Install all the required packages, dataset get from keras.
 ## Note
-The notebook contains my primary work, the python files are summary of each model.
+The python notebook contains my primary work, read the notebook to understand details.
+The python files are summary of each model.